notadilnaqvi/annoy-uzair/README.md

 # annoy-uzair
-Sends Uzair monthly emails about my Chess.com progress to annoy him
+Uses Chess.com API to get my statistics and email Uzair about my chess progress each month

+*(All in good humor.
+Uzair does not mind)*